Adult Programs

 American Heart Association’s Family & Friends CPR Course

-Mondays, tbd, 3:30-4:30pm.
+Mondays, 11/09, 3:30-4:30pm.
 Auditorium: Family & Friends CPR is for people who want to learn CPR but do not need a CPR course completion card to meet a job requirement.
 This course is ideal for community groups, new parents, grandparents, babysitters, and others interested in learning how to save a life.
 The course will be taught by Tatyanna Johnson, RN NP (American Heart Association Certified Instructor, RN, Nurse Practitioner).
 At the end of the course participants will be able to: identify life threatening situations, perform Adult Hands only CPR, utilize the AED on an Adult manikin, and recognize signs of chocking.
 Each participant will receive a course completion certificate.
 Ages: 13 and up – Registration is required.

 Register HERE!